Using NVDA to Evaluate Web Accessibility

 Every image on a page needs alternative text.
 If an image does not have alt text, a screen reader will typically ignore it, but the behavior may vary depending on its function.

 There are two main uses for tables on the web: for layout and to organize data.
 In NVDA, to navigate to the next table, press the T key.
-To navigate between cells within a table, use ↑/↓ to move to the previous/next cell.
+To navigate between cells, hold down Ctrl + Alt and use ↑/↓/←/→ to move from cell to cell.

 <label> element is used to explicitly associate form controls and their descriptions.
 NVDA will read the label of a form element when that form element is navigated to.
 If a form control does not have an associated label, NVDA will not identify the purpose of that form element.
 The

 Use the following shortcuts to navigate through and interact with forms:

 - Press NVDA + space to exit focus mode and return to browse mode.

 - Once you are in focus/forms mode, use Tab and Shift + Tab to navigate through the form controls.

 - Use Spacebar to select and deselect checkboxes.

 - Use ↑/↓ to select from a group of radio buttons.

 - Use↑/↓ or the first letter to select an element in combo boxes.